dboissier/mongo4idea/README.md

 ![Browser](https://github.com/dboissier/mongo4idea/blob/master/doc/mongo4idea-explorerWithDB.png?raw=true)

 The tree displays for each server all databases with its collections.
-Just double-click on a collection and the results will be displayed as same as a file tab).
+Just double-click on a collection and the results will be displayed as same as a file tab.
 If you double-click on another collection, a new tab will appears side of the previous.

 If you clear a collection by right clicking on it and select **Drop collection**

 ### **[NEW]** Mongo collection tab view

-The panel shows all documents of the collections (max 300 records).
+The panel shows all documents of the collections (max 300 records by default).

 ![Collection view](https://github.com/dboissier/mongo4idea/blob/master/doc/mongo4idea-collectionTabView.png?raw=true)